I Have a Higher Libido Than My Partner—How Can I Be Both Supportive and Satisfied?

 3. Expand your definition of sex

 Consider this an invitation to unlearn bad sex ed, including unhealthy myths that sex (only) means penetration and that orgasm is always the end goal.
 Now is a good time to expand your definition and expectations of what diverse pleasure can mean.
-To do so, have partner write down 10 intimate activities that they enjoy doing with their partner and 10 intimate things they’d like to try.
+One idea: have your partner write down 10 intimate activities that they enjoy doing with their partner and 10 intimate things they’d like to try.
 Share the lists with one another and allow it to be the starting ground for an expanded list of acts all parties can enjoy together.

 4. Try breathwork together